 PRIME: Promoting Rigorous & Interdisciplinary Mental Healthcare Education

 The purpose of the PRIME program is to develop and enhance clinical training opportunities for graduate students in the MSW and Clinical Psychology programs to improve the distribution and supply of the behavioral health workforce in high-need and high-demand areas and with underserved populations.
-Students interested in participating in the training are eligible for a $10K stipend during their last year in their respective program when they complete the sponsored specialized training opportunities and an internship/field placement at a site approved by Millersville University and PRIME.

 PRIME Program Highlights